chmouel/nextmeeting/README.md

 `pip install -U nextmeeting`

-or Checkout the source of this repo and use `poetry` :
+or Checkout the source of this repo by [using uv](https://docs.astral.sh/uv/getting-started/installation/):

-`poetry run nextmeeting`
+`uv run nextmeeting`

-If you don't want to use poetry you can install the depndences packages from PyPi or from your operating system package manager if available:
+If you don't want to use `uv` you can install the dependences packages from PyPi or from your operating system package manager if available:

 - <https://pypi.org/project/python-dateutil/>